 Unreinforced masonry building list

 You can get a free copy of the latest unreinforced masonry building list.
-To do that, make a public records request.
+To do that, please file a public records request.

 Other types of public records

 Not all kinds of records are discussed on this page.
-To request records about policy and procedure development, make a public records request.
+To request records about policy and procedure development, please submit a public records request.

 To request these materials: